yfyuan01/yfyuan01.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+I am currently a postdoc fellow at Swiss Data Science Center, ETH.
+I also serve as a guest researcher at Coastal NLP group at University of Copenhagen.
+Previously, I obtained my PhD degree at CUHK text mining group, supervised by Prof.Lam Wai in 2023.

+Currently, my research interest focuses on multimodal information retrieval and text mining problems, including social media based fashion analysis, multimodal dialogue systems, etc. I'm also interested in other aspects of NLP and IR in the multimodal domain.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.